-Today we are going to be talking about text because there’s so many things you can do with your text in Cricut Design Space.
-You can add swirls to your text to create new font, you can curve the text, and you can also Monogram the text.
-YES SO MANY THINGS WITH TEXT THAT YOU CAN DO!
+Today we are going to be talking about text because there are so many things you can do with your text in Cricut Design Space.
+You can add swirls to your text to create a new font, you can curve the text, and you can also Monogram the text.
+YES, SO MANY THINGS WITH TEXT THAT YOU CAN DO!
 It’s Amazing!

-See my friends, once you have the basics to editing text down, the sky is truly your limit!
+See my friends, once you have the basics of editing text down, the sky is truly your limit!

 New to Cricut Design Space?
 No worries, I got you covered here with my Ultimate Beginners Guide to Cricut Design Space.

 *This post may contain affiliate links for your convenience.
 If you make a purchase through my links, I may receive a small commission at no extra cost to you!
 Read my full disclosure for more info

 - 4 of my favorite fonts from Font Bundles

 - Downloading fonts

 - How do I access the special Characters for the fonts?